 Correspondents at the Sister Spokesman Event

 The Minneapolis-St. Paul Alumnae Chapter participates in two of the Sorority’s signature Economic Development programs, dfree, and the billion d$llar challenge. dfree is designed to empower individuals to live debt free. dfree™ living means No Debt, No Deficits, No Delinquencies.
 The chapter held its first community dfree event in February 2018.
 In addition to introducing the twelve-week curriculum, representatives in the areas of finance, insurance, real estate, and tax planning were on hand to address individual concerns.
-A second event is scheduled for November 3, 2018.

 The chapter also participates in the billion d&llar challenge.
 The billion d$llar challenge is a national initiative and free resource with the objective of leading families to collectively pay down $1 billion dollars in consumer debt.
 The billion d$llar Challenge encourages individuals and groups to set debt reduction goals and support one another to reach them.
 During the 2017-18 sorority year the Minneapolis-St. Paul Alumnae sorors collectively paid down over $574,000 in consumer debt.
 More information regarding the billion d&llar challenge can be found at www.billiondollarpaydown.com.